-Nature Name Amount Purpose Purpose Remarks
+Nature Name Amount Purpose for Purpose Remarks

-of the of the diverted for which for
+of the of the diverted which for which

-fund lender (Rs.) amount which
+fund lender (Rs.) amount amount

-raised was amount
+raised was was

-sanctioned was

-utilised
+sanctioned utilised

-63. Whether funds raised on short term basis have been utilised for long term purposes, if yes, the nature and amount to be indicated; [Paragraph 3(ix)(d)]
+65. Whether funds raised on short term basis have been utilised for long term purposes, if yes, the nature and amount to be indicated; [Paragraph 3(ix)(d)]